-Safeguarding allegations against staff and safeguarding concerns, including 'low-level concerns
+Safeguarding allegations against staff and safeguarding concerns, including 'low-level concerns from a parent or member of the public will be dealt with in line with the Trust's policy on managing allegations against staff.

 Occasionally there will be allegations made against staff that relate to safeguarding.
 Allegations sometimes arise over time during which 'concerns' about conduct or behaviour may have become apparent ahead of any specific allegations being made.
 It is important that concerns are addressed promptly and effectively.